Actions you can take to build support for Constitutional government

 Don't necessarily expect reporters to honor "off the record" statements; and act as if they mean you harm, at least until you learn if they can be trusted.
-See #12 above for tips on avoiding statements which can be easily taken out of context.
+See the "MAKE A STATEMENT" section below for tips on avoiding statements which can be easily taken out of context.

 Countless people have been fooled by reporters saying "this won't be a negative story" or "trust me," only to deeply regret it when the attack piece hits the newsstands with quotes and mis-quotes taken out of context, and text that falsely paints them or their organization/company as 'public enemy number one.'
 Thus speak carefully, but don't hesitate to describe your project or issue.
 You can follow up good or bad reporting with a letter to the editor: offer thanks plus additional information, or state why a hatchet job was wrong and offer the truth.
 Call the good reporter and thank him, tell him you'll contact him next time you have an event and ask for his email.

-Learn the websites and blogs which cover your community or issue, and correspond, "friend," Tweet or meet with their authors as well.
+Learn the social media groups, websites and blogs that cover your community or issue, and correspond, "friend," Tweet or meet with their authors as well.
 They'll appreciate you sending them tips and material as well.
-Add your comments at existing blogs or start your own.
+Add your comments or start your own.

 Communicating to the Media:

 Learning how to write a successful news release can make a big difference, as a poorly written one will often get discarded regardless of it's merit.
 Basically you want a punchy headline, the most important details and names at the top in concise sentences, a few good, short quotes, and put less important details at the end, along with the description of your organization.
 Search for tutorials on writing a news release: "how to write a news release" finds many pages of tips.
 The more a release is written like a newspaper story, the more likely it will be considered for use at all.

-Create an "electronic press kit" on your website where you have news releases, photos, videos, bios and background info on your organization and the event.
+Create a "digital press kit" on your website and social media to post news releases, photos, videos, bios and background info on your organization and the event.
 Upload event photos and videos immediately after your event.
 This makes the reporter's job easier.
 Live-stream the event too.

-Major cities will often have a news "daybook" run by AP or other media organizations, where you can call/email/fax a day or more before your event to place your event on a list of events which editors and reporters check to decide what events they want to cover.
+Some cities may have a news "daybook" run by AP or other media organizations, where you can email a day or more before your event to place your event on a list of events which editors and reporters check to decide what events they want to cover.
 Daybook info.

 If you are planning a conference, meeting, rally, or news conference near Washington, DC, don't miss out on having a C-SPAN camera there.
 They may also send a free-lancer to important events in other cities.
 Call them a day in advance and perhaps they will send a camera! www.cspan.org Name-brand speakers--like a Congressman, author, etc; very timely topics; a large audience; and a convenient location all are factors in encouraging C-SPAN and other media to attend.

-You should build up an email and fax list of the media in your area.
-Newspaper and radio/TV station websites will often list email addresses and fax numbers.
-A press kit can include a news release, photos (better yet: a CD of photos, or the web address for downloading) of your event/projects, biographies of key participants or leaders/speakers at your event, background papers on the organization and the issue(s), and other materials of possible use by the media.
-Put the contents of the press kit on your website for easy access by reporters, and include the website page in your news release.
+You should build up an email and phone list of the media in your area.
+Newspaper and radio/TV station websites will often list email addresses numbers.
+A digital press kit can include a news release, downloadable photos and videos of your event/projects, biographies of key participants or leaders/speakers at your event, background papers on the organization and the issue(s), and other materials of possible use by the media.
+Have a handout with the website when on-site.

-A "news actuality" is a short statement or "sound-bite" of a newsmaker which you email or play over the phone to a radio station for them to run.
-By recording speeches or statements at your events, you can select the very best sound bite to use as an actuality.
-An MP3 recorder or cassette recorder with a good microphone or wired into your sound system is useful here.
-A cheap recorder placed far from the speaker will not give you "broadcast quality" sound.
+A "news actuality" is a short statement or "sound-bite" of a newsmaker which you email to a radio station for them to run.
+By recording speeches or statements at your events with your phone, you can select the very best sound bite to use as an actuality.
 Smaller or independent TV and radio stations are more likely to use actualities and VNRs due to their limited staff and budget.

 A "video news release" (VNR) is a well-edited bit of video footage from your event, which smaller TV stations just might run as-is, or play the visuals while their reporter describes the event.
 You shoot, they play.

-Blogs and news websites should be a vital part of your communications to the media.
-You can usually find their email address on their site.
+Blogs and news websites should be a vital part of your communications to the media..

 In all cases, get your information to the press rapidly--tomorrow is forever in today's fast-paced news cycle!

-You've seen demonstrations of various types on TV, and they can popularize issues and attract additional supporters while also bringing your group closer together in a common purpose.
+You've seen demonstrations of various types on the news, and they can popularize issues and attract additional supporters while also bringing your group closer together in a common purpose.
 The left is very successful in organizing and staging demonstrations, and you can learn much from them.
-Whether you have a dozen people in front of city hall to protest a tax hike, a group in front of an abortion chamber, or a thousand people gathered at the Capitol, you are giving the media great visuals.
+Whether you have a dozen people in front of city hall to protest a tax hike, a group in front of an abortion chamber, or thousands of people gathered at the Capitol, you are giving the media great visuals.
 Bring your kids too.

-FreeRepublic.com, Tea Party, Ron Paul and similar forums are good starting places to organize a demonstration or counter-demonstration, their members have organized many successful demonstrations.
-Create an event page on Facebook, Twitter it and use all your social media contacts to their limits.
+Social media is of course the starting place to organize a demonstration or counter-demonstration, but their censors may take down such posts, but certainly use all your social media contacts to their limits.
 Ask local churches, political committees, and civic organizations to invite their members.
 Student groups are especially helpful.

 "Burma Shave" Signs: A variant of a demonstration is to have people hold signs along a busy street or on an overpass to the traffic below.
 You may see these in the final days before an election promoting a candidate, but they can be used for any issue or slogan.
 For example, holding signs on July 4th saying "Honk If You Love America" will get a lot of honking!
-Burma Shave, an old shaving cream company, became famous for their catchy road signs, and the term is still used for this sort of sign display.
+Burma Shave was an old shaving cream company and became famous for their catchy road signs, and the term is still used for this sort of sign display.
 Put just one or two words on each separate sign in huge letters so it is easy to read, or make very large signs.
 Humor and rhymes work best on these signs, use the original Burma Shave slogans as examples--make it fun!
 Permanently-mounted signs can be used too--one example.
 You can also put signs on cars and trucks that drive around an area.

 Counter-Demonstrations work because the media enjoys creating controversy or wish to present "the other side."
-Even a handful of people holding up signs in opposition to a left-wing rally may get you some media coverage, sometimes you'll get fully half the coverage!
+Even a handful of people holding up signs in opposition to a left-wing rally may get you some media coverage.
 Keep your distance and avoid getting baited into a fight or argument by the leftists.
-The media will cover a fight but it will destroy your message and credibility; and beware infiltrators from the other side or even the government who might instigate a fight to make your side look bad.
+The media will cover a fight but it will destroy your message and credibility; and beware radical infiltrators from the other side or even the government who might instigate a fight to make your side look bad.
 There's a long history of leftist agitators that infiltrate peaceful rallies and demonstrations and commit violence or hold signs with a bad message--call the police if you spot such.

 Every January on the anniversary of the Roe vs. Wade decision, the March for Life holds a wonderful march with 500,000 or more people in Washington DC, perhaps the best organized and attended annual march of any kind.
-Tea Party groups and then pro-Trump groups have held huge marches and rallies around the country and in Washington.
+Tea Party groups and then pro-Trump groups have held huge, peaceful marches and rallies around the country and in Washington.

 "Street Theater," as the name suggests is sort of like a play being performed in a public area such as a park, on the steps of a government building, or on the sidewalk; where characters possibly in costume, props, music, signs, voices, sound effects, etc. will show people your message.
-You could plant crosses in a park to illustrate the number of abortions committed in your city in just one year; have people wearing rags and barrels to protest a tax hike; put people in cages to illustrate human rights in China.
-Have "prostitutes" picketing ACORN headquarters for going into competition with them.
-Be creative!
-The media loves this kind of footage--possible example: "A group of local residents pretending to be illegal immigrants held a mock election today outside the city hall to vote for Spanish as the official language for the entire city; they were actually protesting the President's amnesty bill which would allow 100 million immigrants in just 20 years, which could eventually lead to a Spanish-speaking majority in the United States."
+You could plant crosses in a park to illustrate the number of abortions committed in your city in just one year; have people wearing rags and barrels to protest a tax hike; put people in cages to illustrate human rights in China--be creative!
+The media loves this kind of footage--possible example: "A group of local residents pretending to be illegal immigrants held a mock election today outside the city hall to vote for Spanish as the official language for the entire city; they were actually protesting President Biden's amnesty proposal which would allow 100 million immigrants in just 20 years, and could eventually lead to a Spanish-speaking majority in the United States."